-The estimated fair value of accounts receivable acquired approximates the contractual value of \$12.8 million.
-The goodwill recognized is attributable primarily to the assembled workforce of Convio and the opportunities for expected synergies.
+The estimated fair value of accounts receivable acquired approximated the contractual value of \$12.8 million.
+The goodwill recognized was attributable primarily to the assembled workforce of Convio and the opportunities for expected synergies.
 None of the goodwill arising in the acquisition is deductible for income tax purposes.
 The estimated amount of goodwill assigned to the Enterprise Customer Business Unit and the General Markets Business Unit reporting segments was \$124.8 million and \$48.5 million, respectively.

-The acquisition resulted in the identification of the following identifiable intangible assets:
+The Convio acquisition resulted in the identification of the following identifiable intangible assets:

-Intangible assets acquired Weighted average amortization period
+Intangib assets acquire

-(in thousands) (in years)
+Convio (in thousand s) (in years)

-Customer relationships \$ 53,000 15
+Customer relationships \$ 53,00 0 15

-Marketing assets 7,800 7
+Marketing assets 7,80 0 7

-Acquired technology 69,000 8
+Acquired technology 69,00 0 8

-In-process research and development 9,100 7
+In-process research and development 9,10 0 7

-Non-compete agreements 1,440 2
+Non-compete agreements 1,44 0 2

-Unfavorable leasehold interests (690) 7
+Unfavorable leasehold interests (69 0) 7

-\$ 139,650
+Total intangible assets \$ 139,65 0 10